 Families, organisations and teams are all human systems.
 When something changes in one part of the system, all other parts are somehow affected by this change.
 It can be very useful to recognise and understand how different parts of our systems are connected.

-Sometimes we need to see the system we are operating in from the outside, in order to get clarity about relationships and dynamics within the system.
+Sometimes we need to see the system we are living and working in from the outside, in order to get clarity about relationships and dynamics within the system.
 Sometimes we need to experience what it feels like to be in different positions.
-Based on this, we can recognise what individual parts of the system and the system as a whole need in order to thrive.
+Based on this, we begin to recognise what individual parts of the system and the system as a whole need in order to thrive.

 In a systemic constellation, people, animals or objects are chosen to represent

-- relevant parts or positions of the client’s system (e.g. departments, team members, customers)
+- relevant parts or positions of the client’s system (e.g. departments, team members, customers, family members)